Parent Resources

 Early Childhood Screening

-Early Childhood Screening is a quick and simple way to check how your 3 to 5 year-old is growing, learning, and developing.
+An Early Childhood Screening is a quick and simple way to check how your 3 to 5 year-old is growing, learning, and developing.
 Screenings are free and can help detect possible health or learning problems so that children can get help they need before starting kindergarten.
 An Early Childhood Screening, or a similar health and developmental screening, is required for your child to enter kindergarten in Minnesota public schools.
-For more information or to schedule an appointment, contact your local school district by calling the Minnesota Department of Education at 651.582.8412 or searching the department’s online directory.

 Follow Along Program

-The Follow Along Program is a free developmental and social-emotional screening program for children birth to 36 months that is administered through local public health departments.
+Free developmental and social-emotional screening for children birth to 36 months, administered through local public health departments.
 Families fill out periodic questionnaires that ask how their child is growing, playing, talking, moving, and acting.
-Children that have concerning screening results are referred for further medical, mental health, and/or educational evaluation and services.
-Complete the enrollment form online or contact your local public health department.
+Children with concerning screening results are referred for further medical, mental health, and/or educational evaluation and services.

-Family home visiting (FHV) is a voluntary program that provides social, emotional, health-related, and parenting support and information to families prenatally and with young children, and links them to appropriate resources.
+A voluntary program that provides social, emotional, health-related, and parenting support and information to families prenatally and with young children, and links them to appropriate resources.
 Some examples of services are prenatal care and referrals, help creating a safe and healthy environment, and referrals to early childhood programs in the community.
-Visit Help Me Connect to view the list of statewide Family Home Visiting programs.

 Early Childhood Family Education (ECFE)

-Early Childhood Family Education (ECFE) is for Minnesota parents, expectant parents, and relatives with children from birth to kindergarten age.
 Your local school district provides parenting education to support children’s learning and development through this program, taught by licensed early childhood and parent educators.
-For more information, contact your local school district or search the Minnesota Department of Education’s online directory.
+For more information, contact your local school district.

 Welcome to Early Childhood Family Education (ECFE) Dist.
 742